HOTFLoc++: End-to-End Hierarchical LiDAR Place Recognition, Re-Ranking, and 6-DoF Metric Localisation in Forests: Abstract

 \section{Abstract}

-This article presents \hotflocpp, an end-to-end framework for LiDAR place recognition, re-ranking, and 6-DoF metric localisation in forests.
-Leveraging an octree-based transformer, our approach extracts hierarchical local descriptors at multiple granularities to increase robustness to clutter, self-similarity, and viewpoint changes in challenging scenarios, including ground-to-ground and ground-to-aerial in forest and urban environments.
-We propose a learnable multi-scale geometric verification module to reduce re-ranking failures in the presence of degraded single-scale correspondences.
-Our coarse-to-fine registration approach achieves comparable or lower localisation errors to baselines, with runtime improvements of two orders of magnitude over RANSAC for dense point clouds.
-Experimental results on public datasets show the superiority of our approach compared to state-of-the-art methods, achieving an average Recall@1 of 90.7\% on CS-Wild-Places: an improvement of 29.6 percentage points over baselines, while maintaining high performance on single-source benchmarks with an average Recall@1 of 91.7\% and 96.0\% on Wild-Places and MulRan, respectively.
-Our method achieves under 2\,m and 5$^{\circ}$ error for 97.2\% of 6-DoF registration attempts, with our multi-scale re-ranking module reducing localisation errors by $\sim\!\!2\times$ on average.
-The code will be available upon acceptance.
+This article presents \hotflocpp, an end-to-end hierarchical framework for LiDAR place recognition, re-ranking, and 6-DoF metric localisation in forests.
+Leveraging an octree-based transformer, our approach extracts features at multiple granularities to increase robustness to clutter, self-similarity, and viewpoint changes in challenging scenarios, including ground-to-ground and ground-to-aerial in forest and urban environments.
+We propose learnable multi-scale geometric verification to reduce re-ranking failures due to degraded single-scale correspondences.
+Our joint training protocol enforces multi-scale geometric consistency of the octree hierarchy via joint optimisation of place recognition with re-ranking and localisation, improving place recognition convergence.
+Our system achieves comparable or lower localisation errors to baselines, with runtime improvements of almost two orders of magnitude over RANSAC-based registration for dense point clouds.
+Experimental results on public datasets show the superiority of our approach compared to state-of-the-art methods, achieving an average Recall@1 of 90.7\% on CS-Wild-Places: an improvement of 29.6 percentage points over baselines, while maintaining high performance on single-source benchmarks with an average Recall@1 of 91.7\% and 97.9\% on Wild-Places and MulRan, respectively.
+Our method achieves under 2\,m and 5$^{\circ}$ error for 97.2\% of 6-DoF registration attempts, with our multi-scale re-ranking module reducing localisation errors by $\sim\!2\times$ on average.
+The code is available at \url{https://github.com/csiro-robotics/HOTFLoc}.